 Discover Washington: Youth Heritage Project (YHP) is an annual 4-day (overnight) interactive field school that engages high school students and teachers by connecting them to historic, cultural, and natural resources.
 YHP is designed to introduce historic preservation to a younger generation - future leaders that will work to save the places that matter.
 Through grant funding, we are pleased to be able to offer YHP free of cost to all accepted applicants.

-This year, our fourth annual Discover Washington: Youth Heritage Project will be held at Mount Rainier National Park, July 13-16, 2016
+This year, our fifth annual Discover Washington: Youth Heritage Project will be held at Mount Rainier National Park, July 13-16, 2016

 .
 Working once again with the National Park Service and the Washington State Department of Archaeology and Historic Preservation, we are crafting a program through which participants will learn about the history of Mount Rainier, including the cultural or traditional uses of the land before it became a national park; analyze planning strategies for historic districts within national parks with a focus on the Longmire Historic District; explore the importance of national parks and why they were established; and celebrate the 100th anniversary of the National Park Service.

 Students can earn service hours while having fun, as simple as that - we’ll sign off on 10 service hours for any student who participates.
 We want students and teachers to get excited about historic places.
 We are passionate about preservation; we want to share our knowledge with you and hear what you have to say.